watem-sedem/watem-sedem/docs/input.rst

 ==========

 The inclusion of erosion control buffers is based on input rasters and buffer parameters.
-The generation of the input rasters is described :ref:`here <buffermap>`.
-The buffer parameters must be defined in the ini-file when :ref:`include buffers = 1 <includebuffers>`.
+How these input rasters should be created, is described :ref:`here <buffermap>`.
+If the :ref:`Model Choice<choices>`: :ref:`include buffers <includebuffers>` is set to 1, the buffer parameters must be defined in the ini-file in the following manner:

 .. code-block:: ini